 DETAIL: You may have already suffered transaction-wraparound data loss.

 Warnings are usually totally ignored… until the day comes.
-The day that suddenly database shuts down with the error, that the transaction-wraparound will occur right now, and that could destroy some data, so to prevent data loss, database will just shut down.
-After restart, everything will be great, it just works.
+The day when suddenly the database shuts down with an error.
+The error says that the transaction-wraparound will occur right now and that could destroy some data, so to prevent data loss, database will just shut down.
+After starting the database everything will work normally.

-The only thing you’ve probably not noticed is that the long running (or rather most probably long hanging) transaction is not there any more, so vacuum could just clean old row versions.
-However that won’t decrease the database on disk size.
+The only thing you’ve probably not noticed is that the long running (or rather most probably long hanging) transaction is not there any more.
+Now vacuum can clean old row versions marking part of the data files as reusable.
+Unfortunately that won’t decrease the database on disk size.

 Transaction can hold a lock.
 When a transaction updates a row, it locks it.
-Another transaction that wants to update or delete the same row, will hung till the lock is released.
+Another transaction, which wants to update or delete the same row, will hung until the lock is released.
 Such automatic locks are released only at the end of the transaction (it doesn’t matter if the transaction commits or rolls back).
-A long transaction that locks something can damage the whole efficiency as all other transactions could wait for this lock to be released.
+A long transaction which locks something can damage the whole efficiency as all other transactions could wait for this lock to be released.

 How Short a Transaction Should Be?

 This cannot be simply answered.
 It depends.
 This is my favourite answer on most questions about databases.
 It just depends.
-Sometimes there is a really huge operation where the transaction lasts for a couple of days.
-That is OK, but only if it is needed.
+Sometimes there is a huge operation where the transaction lasts for a couple of days.
+That is OK, but only and only if it is needed.

-If you have some normal operations on the database and normally transactions last for a couple of seconds or minutes, and suddenly such a normal transaction hangs for a week, you can be sure there was some error in the application, the transaction should be removed from database, and most probably you will have a really huge efficiency problem in the next couple of weeks.
+Howver, if you have normal operations on a database and normal transactions last for a couple of seconds or minutes.
+And suddenly such a normal transaction hangs for a week, you can be sure there was an error in the application.
+The transaction should be removed from database and most probably you will have a really huge efficiency problem in the next couple of weeks.